libp2p/specs/protocol-select/README.md

 Note: While libp2p currently does not support nested stream protocols, e.g. a compression protocol wrapping bitswap, future versions of libp2p might change that.
-The above assumption of the initiator being the endpoint to send data first, does not apply to protocol negotiations following the first negotiation on a stream.
+The above assumption of the initiator being the endpoint to send data first, does not apply to protocol negotiations following the first negotiation - a nested negotiation - on a stream.

 #### Initiator